After trying my hand at coconut bacon and loving the flavor, I was left hoping for a texture that was closer to the real thing.

 - 1 medium eggplant (you’ll only use half)

-- 1 Tbsp (15 ml) vegan Worcestershire (I like Annie’s brand, this one is GF!)
+- 1 Tbsp vegan Worcestershire (I like Annie’s brand, or this one for GF!)

 - 2 tsp liquid smoke